Stochastic approximation of symmetric Nash equilibria in queueing games: Simulation and stochastic approximation

 Assumption \ref{assum:finite_EG2} imposes that the variance of the estimator $\mathbf{G}$ is finite.
 Finite variance of the increments is quite a common assumption in the framework of stochastic approximation.
 However, verifying it for specific queueing games with only limited knowledge about the stationary distribution can be challenging.
 In this paper we provide specific examples in which we rely on queueing-analytic tools to verify this assumption.
 Example \ref{example:MG1} below provides an analogous condition to Assumption \ref{assum:finite_EG2} for the unobservable M/G/1 queue, which is formulated in terms of moments of the service-time distribution.

 \begin{example}\textbf{{\rm (Continued)}} Consider once more the unobservable M/G/1 model described in Sections \ref{sec:model} and \ref{sec:SA}: Denote the generic service time random variable by $Y$ with $\E Y=1/\mu$.
 As before, we assume that $\lambda<\mu$.
 We further assume $\E Y^4<\infty$, which clearly implies $\E Y^2<\infty$.
-In this case Assumptions \ref{assum:finite_El2}--\ref{assum:finite_EG2} can be verified by applying known properties, which is done in Section \ref{sec:parallel_GG1}.
-In the particular unobservable M/G/1 model, $\E Y^4<\infty$ is also a necessary condition for Assumption \ref{assum:finite_EG2}; Recall that $G=\sum_{i=1}^L(R-C(X_i+1/\mu))$, where $X_i$ is the virtual workload observed by customer $i$ and $Y_i$ is their service time.
-Hence, $G$ is a linear function of the sum of waiting times during a busy period.
-An explicit formula of the variance of the cumulative workload during a busy period was given in \cite{DJ1969} as a function of $\lambda$ and $\E Y^j$ for $J=1,2,3,4$.
-Therefore, for the strategy $\mathbf{p}=\mathbf{e}_1$ such that all customers join, $\lambda<\mu$ and $\E Y^4<\infty$ imply
+In this case Assumptions \ref{assum:finite_El2} and \ref{assum:finite_u} can be verified by applying known properties, which is done in Section \ref{sec:parallel_GG1}.
+In the particular unobservable M/G/1 model, $\E Y^4<\infty$ is also a necessary condition for Assumption \ref{assum:finite_EG2}; Recall that $G_1=\sum_{i=1}^L(R-C(X_i+1/\mu))$, where $X_i$ is the virtual workload observed by customer $i$.
+Hence, $G_1$ is an affine transformation of the sum of waiting times during a busy period.
+An explicit formula of the variance of the cumulative workload during a busy period was given in \cite{DJ1969} as a function of $\lambda$ and $\E Y^r$ for $r=1,2,3,4$.
+Therefore, for the strategy $\mathbf{p}=\mathbf{e}_1$ (all customers join), if $\lambda<\mu$ and $\E Y^4<\infty$, then

 Furthermore, by standard coupling arguments it can be verified that for every strategy $\mathbf{p}\in\Delta$,

 We conclude that $\lambda<\mu$ together with $\E Y^4<\infty$ form a necessary and sufficient condition for Assumption \ref{assum:finite_EG2}.
 Theorem~\ref{thm:convergence} then implies that under these conditions the SA algorithm converges almost surely to the unique equilibrium. $\diamond$ \end{example}